cuffyca/NNLBD/guide/reduplicating_work/cd2_reduplication.md

 **Windows Users: Their package was exclusively developed for Linux operating systems.
 It can be run under windows using a Linux bash simulated environment.
 We recommend [git-for-windows](https://gitforwindows.org/) through CMD or using [CMDER](https://github.com/cmderdev/cmder).
 Setting up a Linux VM is recommended.
 We've tested their package using [Linux Mint](https://linuxmint.com/) without issue.
 However, after you've generated your datasets and embeddings, you can remove the VM and all requirements associated with their package.**

-***WARNING: The 'NN for LBD' package does not perform standard text pre-processing techniques when generating the training datasets, evaluation datasets, and word embeddings.
+***WARNING: The 'NN for LBD' package does not normalize text (i.e. lowercase) when generating the training datasets, evaluation datasets, and word embeddings.
 Our case study modifies this package to lowercase all text prior to generating these datasets and embeddings.
 This forces the generation of unique concept relationship triplets and embeddings.
 In its original state, their package potentially generates multiple variations of various concepts within relationship triplets and their embeddings (i.e. this depends on text-casing within the data used to generate these datasets and embeddings, and the data is cased).***

 The HOC datasets requires some *a-priori* processing before running through the NNLBD system.
 As described [here](https://lbd.lionproject.net/downloads), each dataset contains three files: